 10.1.
-For any radio advertising, pricing information does not need to be announced for services which are free or which are billed at standard rates, provided that the mobile network operator does not prescribe any specific advice of charge requirements.
-For all other services, radio advertising must include a voice over stating the pricing information clearly and unambiguously.
+For any radio advertising, pricing information must be announced for premium-rated services or when a mobile network operator prescribes specific advice of charge requirements.
+For these services, radio advertising must include a voice over stating the pricing information clearly and unambiguously.